Call Now (972) 707-7816

 There are many state and federal laws that protect employees in Texas from retaliation for certain types of speech or actions.
 Here are some of those laws.
-All laws cannot be listed here, so contact the Vaught Firm to learn more about your rights.
+All retaliation law cannot be listed here, so contact the Dallas based Vaught Firm to learn more about your rights.

 Overtime Wages.
 An employee cannot be fired or otherwise retaliated against if they complain about unpaid overtime wages.
 Even if the employee is wrong about overtime wages, they are still protected from retaliation as long as their complaint was made in good faith.
 Fair Labor Standards Act and Equal Pay Act, 29 U.S.C. §215(a)(3).